jimasp/behave-vsc/CONTRIBUTING.md

 	- If you don't hit a breakpoint that you're sure you should be hitting.
 This may be down to sourcemaps and breakpoints being out of sync (in this case, also consider doing a `git commit` and `git clean fdx`).
 	- If `npm run test` fails on the command line due to a timeout.
 	- If the "Run Extension Test Suite" debug test fails due to a timeout.
-- Is the problem actually in another extension - which file code path have you stepped into?
-Try disabling other extensions.
+- Is the problem actually in another extension - _which file path have you stepped into_?
+- Have you pulled the latest version of the source code?
 - Does the issue occur with the example project workspaces, or just in your own project?
 What is different about your proect?
 - Have you made any changes yourself?
 If so, can you e.g. stash/backup your changes and do a `git clean -fxd` and pull latest?